SPF-OST/pytrnsys_doc/guide/gui.rst

 Port information
 ^^^^^^^^^^^^^^^^

-Information below is shown in the widget on bottom left of the GUI when a port is hovered over.
+The following information is shown on the widget on the bottom left of the GUI when the cursor is hovering over a port:

 ``ID`` A unique identifier that is associated with each port when a component is dropped in the diagram.

-``Names`` The name of the port and its flow direction.
-The port name is needed in the placeholder statement in ddck.
+``Names`` The name of the port and its default function (input or output) determining the positive technical flow direction through the component.
+The port name is used in the ddck-file corresponding to the component.

-``Block`` The name of the component that the port is under.
+``Block`` The name of the component to which the port is attached.

 ``Connections`` The name of the pipe that is connected to the port.
-The pipe name can be used to replace the placeholder statement if needed.
+This name will be used when the placeholder statements are automatically replaced.

 The file structure of a project
 -------------------------------